SamFrank234/ait-project-public/README.md

 	* For now, I will just learn React and NextJS routing patterns
 * (4 points) Deploying on Vercel
 	* I hope this app will actually get used, so I will deploy it on Vercel in anticipation of a finished version
+* (2 points) Next-Auth
+  * I will use next-auth to handle my authentication needs
+  * I think this is probably the simplest and easiest way to handle authenticaiton, sessions, and protected routes in NextJS

 ## [Link to Initial Main Project File](pages/index.tsx)